 - C.S.
 Lewis, probably the most sophisticated Christian apologist of the 20th century, as well as a superb guide to pre-modern literature.
 For beginners, one might start with The Weight of Glory, The Abolition of Man, The Problem of Pain, and Discarded Image.
 Two worthy successors of Lewis are the American Peter Kreeft and the recently deceased Brit Stratford Caldecott.

 - Max Picard: The World of Silence, Man and Language, and anything else you can find in translation (he wrote in German).
 An unsung contemplative genius, singularly fascinated by the endless universes of the human face.
-His detailed studies of the face are only in German – what a shame.
-His Flight from God should be available.
+His detailed studies of the face are only in German.
+However, his Flight from God should be available in several languages.

 - Cornelio Fabro, the only Thomist I’ve found who managed to get truly inside of Aquinas’ mind and then to think his way valiantly through to the 20th century.
 Not for the faint-hearted.
 (His main works are finally being translated into English.)